-Students starting in the fall: Placement tests in mathematics/quantitative reasoning, chemistry, and languages are available between April 1 and June 1.
-Please complete your tests by May 28 so that we can make sure you are registered for the appropriate class.
+Students starting in the fall: Placement tests in mathematics/quantitative literacy, chemistry, and languages are available between April 1 and June 1.
+Please complete your tests by June 2 so that we can make sure you are registered for the appropriate class.
 Placement tests are designed to assess your current level in the subject, so no additional studying or preparation is necessary.
-Some tests have optional practice material for those who prefer to review prior to the test, but it is not required.

 Students starting in the spring: Tests are available until January 13.

 Before you go begin the online placement tests:

 - Make sure you’re ready to take the test(s)